pmuens/awesome-serverless/README.md

 - [Serverless v1.13.0](https://serverless.com/blog/serverless-v1.13.0/) - Announcement blog post for Serverless Framework v1.13.0.
 - [Using the DynamoDB document client streams from Lambda](https://medium.com/@Prestomation/using-the-dynamodb-document-client-with-dynamodb-streams-from-aws-lambda-6957b6c81112) - How to use the DynamoDB document client via streams from AWS Lambda.
 - [Serverless HTML5 apps with encrypted data streams](https://www.pubnub.com/blog/serverless-html5-apps-with-data-stream-encryption-pubnub-blocks/) - Tutorial about serverless HTML5 apps with PubNub BLOCKS.
+- [Serverless computing – what is it?](https://www.future-processing.com/blog/serverless-computing-what-is-it/) - Post which explains what serverless computing is.

 ## Screencasts